Solo Trek in Wales for a kit shake down and a touch of solitude

 These were my footwear of choice.
 Since the TGO I am now rethinking footwear so it was time to revist these boots.

-These boots have had there day.
-They leaked, the sole’s had no bounce in them.
-I should have worn my trail shoes as me feet were wet for both days.
-These are demoted to my dog walking boots.
-I still think boots have there place on trips like this as there is a strong case for water proof and support when traversing rocky peaks in Wales.
+These boots have had their day.
+They leaked, and the soles had no bounce.
+I should have worn my trail shoes, as my feet were wet for both days.
+These are demoted to my dog-walking boots.
+I still think boots have their place on trips like this, as there is a strong case for waterproofing and support when traversing rocky peaks in Wales.

 *Clothes

-I have had this top a few year and was eager to wear it as I thought it might be windy or cold enough to warrant it.
-The reality was that I sweated my self to near death in it.
-It just to warm for anything but winter wear.
-The foot in the picture had just been to the mountains and is saying hello..
+I have had this top for a few years and was eager to wear it because I thought it might be windy or cold enough to warrant it.
+The reality was that I sweated myself to near death in it.
+It was just too warm for anything but winter wear.
+The foot in the picture had just been to the mountains and is saying hello.